guillermooo/sublime-undocs/source/extensibility/syntaxdefs.rst

 .. sidebar:: Choosing the Right Scope Name

     Naming scopes isn't obvious sometimes.
 Check the `Textmate naming conventions`_ for guidance on scope names.
-AAAPackageDev automatically provides completions for scope names according to these conventions.
+PackageDev automatically provides completions for scope names according to these conventions.
 It is important to re-use the basic categories outlined there if you want to achieve the highest compatibility with existing colors.